Geometric shape matching for recovering protein conformations from single-particle Cryo-EM data: Introduction

-\paragraph{The specific setting} To simplify the presentation, we focus on biomolecules that are given as single-chain proteins.
-Additionally, we assume poses are known and particle images are from the same conformation (homogeneous particles), so joint 3D map estimation and model building corresponds to solving the inverse problem in \cref{eq:Joint3DModelHomo} with known poses.
-Finally, we also disregard side-chain conformations, so our (pseudo) atomic model encodes the backbone conformation.
+To simplify the presentation, we focus on biomolecules that are given as single-chain proteins.
+We also assume particle specific poses are known and particle images are from the same conformation (homogeneous particles), so the variant of \cref{eq:Joint3DModelHetro} for joint 3D reconstruction and model building that we consider is

+Finally, we disregard side-chain conformations, so elements in $\AtmModSpace$ represent possible backbone conformations of a protein that is given in terms of its primary structure.